PSPDFKit/react-native/README.md

       }
   });
  ```
-14. Now run the application: `react-native run-windows`
+12. Now run the application: `react-native run-windows`.
+13. Press Yes when Power shell wants to run.
-15. Type 'y' when asking if you want to install the certificate.
+13. Type 'y' when asking if you want to install the certificate.

 #### Running Catalog Project